deeputg/amm-dex/README.md

 python3 type2_single_side_liq.py
 ```

 ### Token Swapping
-The user must initially optin to the stateful contracts and assets involved before swapping.
+The user must initially opt-in to the stateful contracts and assets involved before swapping.

 #### Swap TOKEN-1 for TOKEN-2 tokens (and vice-versa):
 The transaction to swap tokens for another is a group transaction containing four transactions.